-Japan’s Honda Motor Company’s branch in Korea recently officially announced that it will completely withdraw from the Korean automobile market before the end of this year.
-This marks that Honda's 23-year-old automotive business in South Korea has officially entered its final stage.
-In the future, Honda will only retain motorcycle-related businesses in South Korea and will no longer sell passenger cars.
+The Korean branch of Japan's Honda Motor Co. recently officially announced that it will completely withdraw from the Korean automobile market before the end of this year.
+This marks that Honda's 23-year-old automotive business in South Korea has officially entered its final stage.In the future, Honda will only retain motorcycle-related businesses in South Korea and will no longer sell passenger cars.
 This decision was made after full consideration of complex factors such as changes in the current business environment and exchange rate fluctuations, and was the final choice made through careful internal research and judgment.

 Although the car sales business is about to stop, Honda promises that for Korean users who have purchased its vehicles, the company will continue to provide complete car maintenance management and spare parts supply and other after-sales services.

 Koreans are not completely boycotting Japanese goods.
-In areas with obvious cost-effectiveness advantages such as electronic products, they will still choose Japanese products.
+In areas with obvious cost-effectiveness advantages, such as electronic products, they will still choose Japanese products.
 However, in the automotive field, due to the extremely strong strength of local brands such as Hyundai and Kia, the competitive advantage of Japanese cars is no longer prominent.

 Compared with local models, Japanese cars face higher import costs and brand premiums in South Korea.
 At the technical level, some Korean cars actually adopted technologies from Nissan and other brands through technical cooperation in the early days, which further squeezed the living space of original Japanese cars.